"International Journal of Physical Education, Sports and Health"

 Results: Peak power was found to be significantly (P<0.05) greater for the lower body for all sprints even when expressed relative to bodyweight (W•kg-1) (P<0.01 sprint 1-4, P<0.05 sprint 5), lean body mass (W•kg-1 LBM) (P<0.01 sprint 1-4, P<0.05 sprint 5) and active muscle mass (W•kg-1 AMM) (P<0.001 sprint 1-5).
 There was a significant (P<0.05) difference in both percentage decrement in total work and peak power fatigue index (FIp) over the 5 sprints between the upper body and lower body.

 Conclusions: The lower body is more powerful than the upper body, even when expressed relative to active muscle mass, with the upper body having a greater decrement in total work and a higher peak power fatigue index compared to the lower body performance.
 Pages: 356-360 | 967 Views 21 DownloadsDownload Full Article:

 How to cite this article:

 Harvey L, Mc Lellan C, Lovell D. A comparison of upper and lower body high intensity, repeat sprint ability exercise.
-International Journal of Physical Education, Sports and Health.
-2016; 3(3): 356-360.
+Int J Phys Educ Sports Health 2016;3(3):356-360.